 Ironwood Community Partners (ICP) is a nonprofit organization established in 2014 by a small group of professionals dedicated to helping communities preserve cultural and historic heritage to create a rich and sustainable future.ICP has undertaken a number of creative public interest design projects in the Greater Hartford region.For more information go to: ironwood community.tumblr.com

 Duncaster, the Hartford area’s first LifeCare community, is located minutes from West Hartford and Simsbury in Bloomfield CT.
-This boutique Life Plan Community sits on 94 acres.
-While catering to the active and engaged in independent living neighborhoods, Duncaster also offers options for those seeking assisted living, memory care, long-term care and rehab services (all private) in intimate settings.
-Duncaster was voted the Best Retirement Community by readers of Hartford Magazine and the Connecticut Law Tribune.
-Residents have a role in governance and sit on the board – a rare distinction.
+The Duncaster Community is celebrating its 35th anniversary and sits on 94 beautiful acres and offers options for senior adults seeking independent living, assisted living, memory care, rehab services, and longterm care.
+Duncaster was voted the Best Retirement Community by readers of Hartford Magazine, is CARF/CCAC certified, and rated 5-Star by the Centers for Medicare/Medicaid Services

 - January 2019 (1)

 - November 2018 (2)